harshkumar14nov/Ecommerce-sales-analysis/SQL-Queries.md

-# This file contains the full list of SQL queries used in this project, organized by question/topic.
-Each query includes a clear explanation of:
+# This file contains the full list of SQL queries used in this project, Inludes:
 - What the query does
 - Why it was written this way